serverless/event-gateway/README.md

 to.
 In case of `application/json` type the event gateway passes JSON payload to the target functions.
 In any other case the data block is base64 encoded.

+#### HTTP Event

+`http` event is a built-in type of event occurring for HTTP requests on paths defined in HTTP subscriptions.
+The `data` field of an `http` event has the following structure:

+- `path` - `string` - request path
+- `method` - `string` - request method
+- `headers` - `object` - request headers
+- `query` - `object` - query parameters
+- `body` - depends on `Content-Type` header - request payload

+#### Invoke Event

+`invoke` is a built-in type of event allowing to call functions synchronously.

+#### System Events

+The Event Gateway emits system events allowing to react on internal events.
+Currently, only one internal event is emitted. `gateway.info.functionError` happens when function invocation failed.

+If you are looking for more system events, please comment [the corresponding issue](https://github.com/serverless/event-gateway/issues/215).

 ### Emit a Custom Event

 **Endpoint**